 - Bruises and Soft Spots – Always avoid avocados with large squishy bruises, soft spots, or breaks in the skin.

 Be mindful that once an avocado reaches ripeness, you only have a day or two before it over ripens and is no longer useable.
 To preserve an avocado you can place it, uncut, in the fridge.
-The colder temperature will slow the ripening process but not stop it completely.
+Colder temperatures will slow ripening, but not stop it completely.

 On the other hand, if you have an unripe avocado and need to speed up the process, you sure can.
 Just place in a brown paper bag with other ethylene gas producing fruit.
 Bananas, apples, mangoes, peaches, or tomatoes all work well just to name a few.
 The gasses emitted from the other food will speed up the ripening process of your avocado so that it will be ready to eat in 1-2 days.